rohanrajpal/blog/_posts/2020-06-18-competitive-programming.md

 4) all Codeforces contests from now till interviews
 5) 200+ Leetcode questions

-Take competitive programming course if you haven't done that already.
+Take the competitive programming course if you haven't done that already.

 ## Best of the best blogs